PhillypHenning/Witchlight/Sessions/Arc-5/Witchlight-Carnival.md

 Reward: The player who fixes the mirrors has their own name magically imprinted on their own forehead (negate the Yarnspinner story-thread)
 ---

+# 8) Hurt Pixie
+A bandaged Pixie adorned in militant armor flys toward you on unsteady wings.
+"I have to get back to the battlefield.
+King Glimmersip needs me.."
+His face is stone, a 100-yeard stare.

+- The small pixie's name is Butterkiss.
+While on a raid in the warlands the small Pixie was spiked like a volley-ball, shot off course and high and far into Thither's forest.
+He found the Witchlight Carnival.. or rather they found him and bandaged him up.
+Butterkiss snuck away while the Doctor wasn't looking.
+- Tell them he cannot offer them a reward but can bring them to his king who would have the means